fbergama/pigfx/README.md

 ***Note: Please be aware that all Raspberry Pi models accept levels between 0 and 3v3.
 Be sure to provide an appropriate level shifter to match your output***

-UART communication expects the baudrate configured in config.txt, 8 bit data, 1 bit stop and no parity.
+UART communication expects the baudrate configured in pigfx.txt, 8 bit data, 1 bit stop and no parity.